 Time now for an in-depth look at the market news.

-And for that, I'm joined on the line by Dr. Kim Seiwan, professor of economics at Ewha Womans University.
+And for that, I'm joined on the line by Dr. Kim Sei-wan, Professor of Economics at Ewha

 Professor Kim, good afternoon.
-Thank you for coming on.
+Thanks for coming on today.